 “There will be a huge demand for care and a shortage of caregivers.”Jesse Slome, executive director of the American Association for Long-Term Care Insurance.

-While robotics may cost less than their human counterpart they will not replace them totally.
-Neither robots or humans are free.
-With so many people requiring Long Term Health Care (the U.S. Department of Health and Human Services says 70% of those who reach the age of 65 will need some type of Long-Term Care (LTC)service before they die) these LTC services will eat retirement savings and impact a family’s lifestyle.
+While robotics may cost less than their human counterpart, they will not replace them entirely.
+Neither robots nor humans are free.
+Robots will help and perhaps allow more people to get quality care, but people will still need to be part of the caregiving team.
+With so many people requiring long-term care services, these LTC services will eat retirement savings and impact a family’s lifestyle.

 “Many of these tasks are currently being performed by home care aides, home health care providers, and in some cases family members.
 A major concern is the physical toll it can have on these men and women offering that level of physical support.”Valerie VanBooven